learn-co-curriculum/react-hooks-react-router-programmatic-navigation/README.md

 the user click on a link.

 We've included some files for you to code along in as we walk through the examples below.
-The files already have routing set up - we just need to update them to include programmitic navigation!
+The files already have routing set up — we just need to update them to include programmatic navigation!

-## The useNavigate Hook
+## The `useNavigate` Hook

 To enable programmatic navigation, we can use another custom hook from React
 Router: the `useNavigate` hook.
 Here's how we could include it in our